 I don't currently have cause to believe that anything has been missed for any of the reasons above except for

-very old tweets ... but then, if it did, how would I know?
+sometimes my Internet connection goes down ... but then, if it did, how would I know?
 (This is part of why the reason why the redunancy of several other people running the script would be a good thing.)

-No. Anyone can save a web page to the Internet Archive at any time, and I am certainly not the only person who has decided to have the Internet Archive save copies of (some of) Trump's tweets.
+No. Anyone can save a web page to the Internet Archive at any time, and I am certainly not the only person who has decided to have the Internet Archive save copies of (some of) the junta's tweets.
 (Though, to the best of my knowledge, I am the first to think that doing so systematically is a good idea.)

 How does it work?